windsurfer99/ST_StreamLabs-Water-Flow/README.md

 This is an unofficial Classic SmartThings interface to the StreamLabs Water Flow Meter [Streamlabs Water Monitor](https://www.streamlabswater.com/).
 It allows SmartThings to be able to control the StreamLabs Home/Away status as well as providing StreamLabs flow alerts as SmartThings water leaks.
 ## Getting Started
 The StreamLabs API runs in the "cloud"; for SmartThings to interrogate cloud interfaces, it requires two pieces: both a Device Handler and a Service Manager (SmartApp).
 You will need to obtain the groovy source code for both from GitHub and install them into the SmartThings IDE.
-### Obtaining Source Code
+### Obtaining Source Code & IDE Installation
 You can either use the traditional cut-and-paste method or integration with GitHub to provide the source code to the SmartThings IDE.
 If using GitHub integration, you will need the following information: Owner=windsurfer99, Name=ST_StreamLabs-Water-Flow, Branch=master.
 For additional information on these standard SmartThings practices, some suggested documentation includes:
  - [FAQ: An Overview of Using Custom Code in SmartThings (SmartThings Classic)](https://community.smartthings.com/t/faq-an-overview-of-using-custom-code-in-smartthings-smartthings-classic/16772)
  - [FAQ: Github Integration How to Add and Update from Repositories](https://community.smartthings.com/t/faq-github-integration-how-to-add-and-update-from-repositories/39046)

-L
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Getting an API Key
-You will need to do is request an API key for your account.
-Follow the instructions on the [Streamlabs Getting Started](https://developer.streamlabswater.com/docs/getting-started.html) page to request your API key.
+You will need to request an API key for your account from StreamLabs.
+As of the ime of creatinFollow the instructions on the [Streamlabs Getting Started](https://developer.streamlabswater.com/docs/getting-started.html) page to request your API key.
 This interface supports the API key mode of authentication (OAUTH2 is not currently supported), so make sure you follow the steps to request that.
 ### Prerequisites

 What things you need to install the software and how to install them